Induced gravitational waves: the effect of first order tensor perturbations: Results: peaked power spectra

 In this section we show how the second order scalar-tensor power spectrum changes when the primordial power spectra for scalars and tensors peak at different scales.
-The expression for the spectral density becomes
+The expression for the spectral density becomes \cirpol{

-where the two Heaviside step functions encode the integral limits in Eq.~(\ref{krangedirac}).
+} where the two Heaviside step functions encode the integral limits in Eq.~(\ref{krangedirac}).
 We look at two different informative cases: first when the tensor power spectrum peaks at a scale higher than the resonance from the scalar-scalar contribution ($k_h\approx c_sk_{\zeta}$), and then at a scale smaller than the resonance ($k_h\approx 4c_sk_{\zeta}$).
 The results are presented in Fig.~\ref{DD_st_dp}.
 We see that when $k_h\approx c_sk_{\zeta}$ the scalar-tensor contribution is smaller than when the power spectra peak at the same scale, in fact we chose this value for $k_h$ because this value corresponds to an approximate threshold: when $k_h \leq c_sk_{\zeta}$ the signal will always be smaller than the case when $k_h=k_\zeta$.
 Secondly, we chose the peak scale $k_h\approx 4c_sk_{\zeta}$ to show that we can get higher amplitude signals than the previous setup.
-The short `burst' like signal is due to the allowed $k$ values encoded in the Heaviside step functions in Eq.~(\ref{dd_dp_st}).
+The short `burst' like signal is due to the allowed $k$ values encoded in the Heaviside step functions in Eq.~(\ref{dd_dp_st}) (\refrep{outside of this range, no incoming modes can satify momentum conservation and hence there is no outgoing mode}).
 Indeed, the closer $k_{h}$ is $k_{\zeta}$ the more the range of $k$ increases.
 In Fig.~\ref{DD_ss_tt_st_dp} we show all three contributions to the spectral density.
 The sharp feature in this signal is due to the fact that the input is a Dirac delta power spectrum.